smazzin/elevateheating/content/ac-repair-and-maintenance.md

 - $135.00 for our service diagnostic
 - $100.00 an hour for AC repair after the diagnostic

 Reach out to us right away to schedule air conditioning repair or maintenance services.
-We service Hillsboro, Beaverton and surrounding areas.
+We service the Portland, OR area, including:

+- Aloha
+- Banks
+- Bethany
+- Beaverton
+- Cornelius
+- Forest Grove
+- Hillsboro
+- North Plains